dsspasov/DSA/LinearDataStructures/README.md

 of integers (all belonging to the range [0..1000]) how many times each of them occurs. ->NumberOfOccurrences.java

-7. *The majorant of an array of size N is a value ] that occurs in it at least N/2 + 1 times.
+7. *The majorant of an array of size N is a value that occurs in it at least N/2 + 1 times.
 Write a program to find the majorant of given array (if exists) ->MajorantOfArray.java

-8. We are given the following sequence:\n
+8. We are given the following sequence:
 S1 = N;
 S2 = S1 + 1;
 S3 = 2*S1 + 1;